cozis/BlogTech/README.md

 # BlogTech
 BlogTech is a single-executable toolkit for managing small to medium websites written (mostly) from scratch.
-It supports HTTP, HTTPS, virtual hosts, setups with multiple certificates, authenticated PUT/DELETE requests, an ACME client for the automatic issuance of certificates, and a client to manage files on remote instances.
+It supports multiple virtual hosts, HTTPS, automatic certificate management via ACME protocol, and a client to manage websites remotely.

 ## Quick Start